ViewRefer: Grasp the Multi-view Knowledge for 3D Visual Grounding with GPT and Prototype Guidance: Experiments

 \paragraph{Implementation Details.}

 For Sr3D and Nr3D datasets~\cite{achlioptas2020referit3d}, we train the network for 100 epochs with a batch size of $24$.
 We utilize AdamW~\cite{kingma2014adam} as the optimizer with an initial learning rate of 5$\times$10$^{-5}$ for the fusion transformer, 5$\times$10$^{-4}$ for other modules, and weight decay as 1$\times$10$^{-3}$.
 After 40 epochs, we decline the learning rate by multiplying 0.65 per 10 epochs.
 For ScanRefer~\cite{chen2020scanrefer}, we set the max epoch number as 30, and batch size as 32.
 We adopt AdamW~\cite{kingma2014adam} as the optimizer with an initial learning rate of 5$\times$10$^{-4}$ with no weight decay.
 As for the structure of the network, we set both the view number $N$ and the generated text number $M$ as 4.
 We utilize 3 layers for the text encoder and 4 transformer blocks for the fusion transformer with 8 attention heads.
-For data augmentation, we conduct translation on each 3D object and random rotation on 3D scenes during training.
-Please refer to the Supplementary Material for more implementation details.
+For data augmentation, on Sr3D and Nr3D, we conduct translation on each 3D object and random rotation on 3D scenes during training.
+Additionally, we adopt the flip operation on Sr3D dataset.
+We utilize the same data augmentation with previous works~\cite{huang2022multi,yuan2021instancerefer} on ScanRefer dataset.
+As for the pooling operation in the view-guided scoring strategy, we adopt sum pooling for Sr3D and ScanRefer datasets, and the summation of max and average pooling for Nr3D.